raphaelmarshall/What-happens-when.../README.rst

    * The other sides ACKs the FIN packet and sends its own FIN
    * The closer acknowledges the other side's FIN with an ACK

+Firewall Checks in Action

+* Initial Packet Inspection:
+   As the request leaves your computer, it may first encounter a firewall on your local network (e.g., in your router or as a software firewall on your computer).
+This      firewall checks the packet details (destination, port number, etc.) against its rules to decide if the request should proceed to the internet.
+   Maintaining State: If you're using a stateful firewall, it remembers that it has allowed an outgoing request to google.com and expects a reply.
+This way, incoming        packets (replies from Google) that are part of this established connection are allowed through because the firewall recognizes them as responses to a request you made.

+* Deep Packet Inspection:
+   If your firewall is capable of deeper inspection (like NGFW), it might analyze the contents of the data packets to ensure they do not contain malware or malicious        code.
+This is particularly important for encrypted connections (HTTPS), where more advanced firewalls can decrypt, inspect, and then re-encrypt data to ensure            security without violating privacy.

+* Application-Level Inspection:
+   For an application-level gateway, the HTTP and HTTPS protocols themselves are scrutinized.
+The firewall ensures that the data conforms to protocol standards, which       helps in preventing attacks that exploit weaknesses in these protocols.
+   Response Handling: Upon the return of the data from Google, the firewall undergoes a similar process.
+It inspects incoming packets to ensure they are indeed the          responses expected and checks them for any signs of malicious content before letting them pass onto your machine.

+During the entire process, the firewall uses a combination of preset rules, dynamic analysis, and historical data about your network activity to ensure that all communications are legitimate and safe.
+This critical component of network security helps protect your data from threats and unauthorized access, making your online activities safer.

 TLS handshake
 -------------
 * The client computer sends a ``ClientHello`` message to the server with its